aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/050-loadbalancer-addon.md

 terraform apply --auto-approve
 ```

-The ArgoCD dashboard should have a load balancer application.
+The Argo CD dashboard should have a load balancer application.

 ![hubcluster-lb-addon](/static/images/hubcluster-lb-addon.png)